The word “exposome” has been used a lot recently in discussions on the causes of skin aging, but do you know exactly what it refers to?

 Combine good cleansing with an antioxidant serum

-It is important to remove make-up and cleanse skin morning and evening Even if we don’t wear make-up, residues of pollution accumulate on our skin so it is important to cleanse it.
-Micellar water like ISDIN Micellar Solution helps to remove any residues of dirt in one go while it removes make-up, cleanses, tones and moistures the skin, leaving it ready to apply the other products of our daily routine.
+It is important to remove makeup and cleanse skin both in the morning and evening.
+Even if you don’t wear make-up, pollution residue and dirt accumulate on the skin so it is important to cleanse it.
+Micellar water like the ISDIN Micellar Solution helps to remove any dirt residue in one go while also removing makeup, cleansing, toning and moisturizing the skin, preparing it for the rest of your routine.

-Furthermore, antioxidants such as vitamin C, present in the daytime ampoules ISDINCEUTICS Flavo-C Ultraglican and the night-time ampoules ISDINCEUTICS Melatonik, that help to reduce the oxidative damage caused by free radicals, activate collagen production and restore the skin’s luminosity.
+Antioxidants such as vitamin C, found in the daytime ISDINCEUTICS Flavo-C Ultraglican ampules and the ISDINCEUTICS Melatonik 3-in-1 night serum, help to reduce the oxidative damage caused by free radicals, activate collagen production and restore the skin’s luminosity.

 Use sunscreen every day

-Use facial sunscreen every day.
-The sun is responsible for 80% of our skin’s aging and to prevent this it is vital to get into the routine of using sun protection 365 day a year, even when the sun is not shining.
+You should use facial sunscreen on a daily basis, and remember to top up your sunscreen every two hours wherever possible.
+The sun is responsible for 80% of our skin’s aging and to prevent this it is vital to get into the routine of using sun protection 365 days a year, even when the sun is not shining.

-“The cream that I use every day is a sunscreen.
-There is no better cream, no better anti-wrinkle or anti-aging treatment than a sunscreen.”DR PALOMA BORREGÓN
+“The cream that I use every day is sunscreen.
+There is no better cream, no better anti-wrinkle or anti-aging treatment than a sunscreen.”DR. PALOMA BORREGÓN